 The holidays are coming fast, and the last thing you want is to run out of stock during such a profitable time of the year.
 You may have enough inventory to handle your regular customers, but how about those last-minute shoppers?
-Last year, Dropoff conducted a survey that showed that 77% of people planned to do their holiday shopping at the last minute.This year, that number is predicted to increase by 15%.
+In 2018, Dropoff conducted a survey that showed that 77% of people planned to do their holiday shopping at the last minute.This year, that number is predicted to increase by 15%.
 This means that your customer demand will skyrocket around the end of December, right before Christmas.

 One of your biggest concerns as a business owner would be ensuring that you have enough stock throughout the holidays to supply all of your customers, from the earliest bird to the last of your last-minute shoppers; You don’t want to miss out on one of the most profitable times of the year by running out of stock.
 Without a proper strategy in place, you may encounter a stockout situation and have to turn away some of those last-minute customers.
 This could be especially bad since they’re supposed to contribute to a large part of your holiday profit.
 In this type of situation, holiday forecasting might just be your solution.

 Holiday forecasting is a technique that helps businesses calculate a budget for the upcoming holidays.
 It uses past demand to determine how much inventory businesses need to stock up on so that they can get through the holidays worry-free.
 Here is how you can come up with your own holiday forecasting model based on the clicks you’ve received through paid ads on Google.